superseriousbusiness/gotosocial/docs/configuration/oidc.md

 - You want to delegate management of users, accounts, passwords etc. to an external service to make admin easier for yourself.
 - You already have a lot of users in an external system and you don't want to have to recreate them all in GoToSocial manually.

+!!! tip
+    If a user doesn't exist yet, login will fail if your IdP doesn't return a non-empty `email` as part of the claims.
+The email needs to be unique on this instance.
+Though we use the `sub` claim to associate the external identity with a GtS user, when a user is created it needs an email associated with it.

 ## Settings

 GoToSocial exposes the following configuration settings for OIDC, shown below with their default values.